The Impact of Digital Screens on Eye Health in the US

 • Adjusting Brightness and Contrast: To reduce eye fatigue, adjust the brightness and contrast on your screen so it’s about the same as the surrounding light level.
 You can typically find these settings under “Display” in the control panel.

-See also The Significance of Pediatric Eye Screenings in the US
+See also The Future of Eye Health: Innovations on the Horizon in the USA

 Taking Regular Breaks